Óscar Ramírez (footballer, born 1964)

-Óscar Antonio Ramírez Hernández ([ˈoskaɾ anˈtonjo raˈmiɾes eɾˈnandes]; born 8 December 1964), is a Costa Rican former footballer who played as a midfielder and was most recently the manager of the Costa Rica national team.
+Óscar Antonio Ramírez Hernández ([ˈoskaɾ anˈtonjo raˈmiɾes eɾˈnandes]; born 8 December 1964), is a Costa Rican former footballer who played as a midfielder and is the manager of the Alajuelense.

 During the first half of the 2010s, he managed Alajuelense in two separate stints.
 Regarded as the most successful manager in the club's history, he won five league titles.
 Shortly after his second departure, he was appointed as the head coach of the Costa Rica national team.

+Ramírez is also known for being one of the few coaches to continue using the sweeper position after its waning days in the early 2000s.

 Club career

 He played for the two teams in his country, Alajuelense and Saprissa, becoming a star and an idol for both teams' fans.
 He made his debut for Liga on 13 November 1983 against Ramonense and scored his first goal a week later against Municipal San José.
 With Alajuelense he won four national championships during the 1980s and early 1990s, as well as a CONCACAF Champions Cup in 1986.

-During 1993's season, El Macho switched to Alajuela's arch-rival team Saprissa, causing a commotion on Liga's fans.
+During the 1993's season, El Macho switched to Alajuela's arch-rival team Saprissa, causing a commotion among Liga's fans.
 With Saprissa, he won a total of three more national championships and two CONCACAF Champions Cup titles.
 In 1995, he moved to hometown club Belén but returned to Saprissa in 1997.

 He retired in March 2000 when at second division Guanacasteca.